 About Graham Connah

-Originally (and still) an Africanist, Graham turned his attention to historical archaeology when he came to the University of New England in the early 1970s and wanted to provide students with more diverse field experience.
-He trained many students over the years at sites such as Saumarez Station, Winterbourne, Bagot’s Mill, and Regentville, and has had a long-standing involvement with ASHA as committee member, president, and perhaps most significantly, founding editor of what became Australasian Historical Archaeology.
-A passionate advocate of the importance of publishing results, Graham has not only provided the means for others to do so, but has published diligently himself.
+An Africanist from the start to the end of his career, Graham turned his attention to historical archaeology when he came to the University of New England in the early 1970s and wanted to provide students with more diverse field experience.
+He trained many students over the years at sites such as Saumarez Station, Winterbourne, Bagot’s Mill, and Regentville, and had a long-standing involvement with ASHA as committee member, president, and perhaps most significantly, founding editor of what became Australasian Historical Archaeology.
+A passionate advocate of the importance of publishing results, Graham not only provided the means for others to do so, but published diligently himself.
 His 1988 book The Archaeology of Australia’s History was the first substantial overview of the field.
-He retired from UNE in 1995 but continues to take an active role in Australian and African archaeology, most recently publishing a book on his work at Lake Innes, NSW.
+He retired from UNE in 1995 but continued to take an active role in Australian and African archaeology through his retirement, including publishing a book on his work at Lake Innes, NSW in 2007.
+Graham passed away in November 2023.

 Ilma Powell Honorary Life Membership Award for Distinguished Service